thosgood/this-weeks-finds/markdown/251-300/week279.md

 in left- and right-handed forms.
 For example, the neutrinos we most easily see - not that easily, actually! - are left-handed spinors, while antineutrinos are right-handed.
-Electrons come in both left and right-handed forms, so we actually describe them using C^2 ⊕ C^2 = C^4.
+Electrons come in both left and right-handed forms, so we actually describe them using C^2 \oplus  C^2 = C^4.
 We call C^4 the space of "Dirac spinors", and we call the two pieces left- and right-handed "Weyl spinors".